sulu/docs/system-requirements/400-contacts/data-structuring.md

 ####FR-4201 Filtering

 **Definition:**
 The system shall provide a facility for dynamic filtering based on all contact attributes.
 The user shall be able to define and save those individual dynamic filters.
-An automatic filter based on the standard contact roles shall be displayed by default.
-The user shall be able to create a manual filter by assigning contacts to an named folder.
+Automatic filters based on the standard contact roles shall be displayed by default.
+In addition the user shall be able to create a manual filter by assigning contacts to an named folder.

 **Specification:**